FaezehShakouri/xPOAP/README.md

 #### A new protocol 🤔

 An obvious solution to the privacy problem is to design and implement a new protocol with privacy built into its design.
-While this approach might work, it would require significant duplicate engineering efforts and would need the promotion of an entirely new protocol. **And then what about all the POAPs already issued? do people then have to migrate to the new protocol?**
+While this approach might work, it would require significant duplicate engineering efforts and would need the promotion of an entirely new protocol. **And then what about all the POAPs already issued?
+Do people then have to migrate to the new protocol?**

 #### ZK to the rescue 💯